Sports Bookmaking Tax

 Sports bookmaking is a form of gambling where a person places a bet on a sports event with a bookmaker (or “bookie”).
 While bookmaking is illegal in Minnesota, the value of any bet made or received is taxable.

 Sports bookmaking involves more than five bets on sporting events over a 30-day period that total more than $2,500.
-If you place, accept, forward, or record a bookmaking bet, you owe a 6 percent tax on the value of the bet.
+If you place, accept, forward, or record a bookmaking bet, you owe 6% tax on the value of the bet.

 You can file and pay the Sports Bookmaking Tax anonymously.
 You do not have to provide your name or other identifying information.
 You can pay with cash or another form of payment that cannot be traced to you.